 Admittedly, the calculation values also depend on other factors such as wet road (due to rolling resistance), temperature (due to additional power consumption by heating and cooling) or the vehicle model.
 This example shown is a very optimal example, as temperatures of 20 degrees, dry roads, maximum 150 km/h and the all-wheel drive Long Range Model 3 with a very high range were calculated.
 These parameters can all be configured in the calculation.
 But just try it yourself and calculate a few example rides to get a feeling for how long the breaks are.
 This tool is also useful if you are very safety conscious and want to confirm charging locations in advance when planning a Trip with your Tesla.

-Tesla is the only electric car manufacturer to have a large comprehensive network of its own supercharger fast charging stations throughout Europe.
+Tesla is the only electric car manufacturer to have a large comprehensive network of its supercharger fast charging stations throughout Europe.
 More locations are added every month.
 In addition, thousands of hotels offer a so-called “Destination Charger” charging station.
 There you can comfortably charge the battery of your Tesla overnight, usually even free of charge.
-Even if you arrive at the hotel with a flat battery, you can drive on the next morning without a break for the next 400-500 km.
-This is actually even more comfortable than a petrol or diesel.
+Even if you arrive at the hotel with a flat battery, you can drive on the next morning unceasingly for the next 400-500 km.
+This is actually even more convenient than a petrol or diesel.

 On the contrary: the navigation system of a Tesla automatically calculates all necessary charging stops and continuously adjusts this data during the journey.
 If you drive faster and consumption increases, your vehicle adjusts the calculation and changes the necessary charging stops as required.